ooz/exercise/dependencies/micronaut-gol/README.md

 * `POST /games` - create a new GoL
 * `GET /games/{id}` - fetch details of a specific GoL
 * `POST /games/{id}` - perform one tick for this GoL

+## Lessons learned

+* Micronaut having problems injecting/resolving beans despite everything looking fine?
+Phantom error!
+Clean and rebuild!
+* Not having exercised GoL in a while, I wasted unnecessary time getting a basic implementation.
+Errors due to Java primitives and primitive obsession
+* It was fun to do this with micronaut.
+I like the expressive, low bloat approach